JoeWhelps/JW_Workout_Analysis_App/README.md

 # Workout Analysis App

 Streamlit app designed to analyze 3 years of my workout data cleaned into a very large JSON (thousands of lines long) in a HarperDB database.
-Also able to store youtube workout videos
+Also able to store youtube workout videos.
+Thanks for visiting!

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://gdp-dashboard-template.streamlit.app/)